 16. For an active PTP instance, the TSCTSF notifies the NEF (or AF), with the Ntsctsf_TimeSynchronization_ConfigUpdateNotify service operation, by sending to the NEF (or AF) callback URI the HTTP POST request containing notification correlation identifer and the current state of the time synchronization service configuration for the NW-TT and DS-TTs (of the indicated PTP instance and user-plane node ID) as specified in 3GPP TS 29.565 [60].

-If the TSCTSF receives a spatial validity condition as described in step 6, whenever the UE moves in or out of the Area of Interest, the TSCTSF may indicate to the AF whether a PTP port is activated or deactivated due to change of UE presence status in the Area of Interest.
-If the feature "NetTimeSynchStatus" is supported, and the state of the time synchronization service configuration for the NW-TT and/or DS-TT changes, the TSCTSF may indicate to the AF whether the PTP port is activated or deactivated due to a detected failure, degradation, or improvement of the time synchronization service.
+If the TSCTSF determines an authorized spatial validity condition in step 6, the TSCTSF may indicate to the AF whether a PTP port of the PTP instance is activated or deactivated whenever the UE moves in or out of the authorized Time Synchronization Coverage Area.

+If the feature "NetTimeSynchStatus" is supported and the state of the time synchronization service configuration for the NW-TT and/or DS-TT changes because the TSCTSF detects failure, degradation or improvement in the status of the time synchronization service, the TSCTSF may indicate to the AF/NEF whether the PTP port of the PTP instance is activated or deactivated together with the acceptable/not-acceptable time synchronization service status of the PTP port of the PTP instance.

 17. The NEF (or AF) acknowledges the notification request by replying with a "204 No Content" status code.